-The thyroid gland is below the thyroid cartilage (Adam’s apple) in the front part of the neck.
+The thyroid gland is in the front part of the neck, below the thyroid cartilage (Adam’s apple).
 In most people, the thyroid cannot be seen or felt.
-It is butterfly shaped, with 2 lobes — the right lobe and the left lobe — joined by a narrow isthmus (see picture below).
+It is shaped like a butterfly, with 2 lobes — the right lobe and the left lobe — joined by a narrow piece of gland called the isthmus (see picture below).

 The thyroid gland has 2 main types of cells:

 Other, less common cells in the thyroid gland include immune system cells (lymphocytes) and supportive (stromal) cells.

 Different cancers develop from each kind of cell.
 The differences are important because they affect how serious the cancer is and what type of treatment is needed.

 Many types of growths and tumors can develop in the thyroid gland.
 Most of these are benign (non-cancerous) but others are malignant (cancerous), which means they can spread into nearby tissues and to other parts of the body.

 Changes in the thyroid gland’s size and shape can often be felt or even seen by patients or by their doctor.